 Hiking boots that do not provide enough support for flat feet or fallen arches make for a painful hiking experience you’d rather forget.

 Luckily, there are some great quality boots and today I’ve reviewed 16 hiking boots for flat-footed hikers like you.

 The Salomon Quest 4D 2 GTX is perfect for someone looking for all the stability and the support of a hiking/backpacking boot but doesn’t want a boot that’s going to weigh them down.
 Its arch support is great for flat feet and overpronation.

 The construction and the design in this boot is such that it gives you all that stability and support you would expect in a hiking boot but in a really lightweight package.

-The tongue is gusseted most of the way up to the top of the boot.
-So you’ve got protection all the way up.
+The padded tongue is gusseted most of the way up so you’ve got protection all the way up.

 When you need to cinch the boot down and really cinch your heel into the heel of the boot, you’re going to have comfort down there.